GearHost/Docs/site-diagnostics.md

 Site Diagnostics can be used to enable web site logging, view detailed errors, and also provide debug information for your application.

->Turning them on and off
+>Turning them on or off

  1. After logging into your control panel click on CloudSites and choose the site you want to configure site diagnostics for.